romlogic/google-cloud-java/README.md

 * **gax**: The version of com.google.api:gax
 * **gax-grpc**: The version of com.google.api:gax-grpc

-Something to be aware of is that a package can be promoted from alpha -> beta or beta -> GA between versions, which means that after a certain point for any given package, the alpha or beta version won't be valid any more.
+Note that a package can be promoted from alpha -> beta or beta -> GA between versions, which means that after a certain point for any given package, the alpha or beta versions are not valid any more.

 alpha         | beta         | GA         | gax        | gax-grpc
 ------------- | ------------ | ---------- | ---------- | --------